aaronights/aarond.me/src/content/blog/monday.md

 On my way driving to this shed I was assigned my first urgent job of the day.

-In my line of work I have urgent jobs for things that are broken and need to be fixed ASAP, and also jobs that aren’t urgent, like servicing and cleaning of hardware.
+In my line of work I have urgent jobs for things that are broken and need to be fixed ASAP, and also jobs that aren't urgent, like servicing and cleaning of hardware.

 The job that came in this morning was top tier urgent, and far away in Waiouru!
 After shipping out the spare part, I went on a road trip.